seblars/ML-from-scratch/README.md

 # ML-from-scratch
 As a teaching assistant for a Machine Learning course, I found it usful to implement many of the algorithms from scratch.
 I have added notes on the derivation of each algorithm.
-I also compare the performance with a library implementation such as scikit-learn or PyTorch.
+I also compare the outputs with a library implementation such as sci-kit learn or PyTorch.

 Algorithms covered in tutorials:
 - Naive Bayes :heavy_check_mark: